-CMS estimates of the prevalence of corruption (Figure 4) sharply contrast to publicly available official data on cases/persons investigated, accused and sentenced on charges of corruption.
-The values of the principle corruption experience indicators - involvement in corruption and corruption pressure - point to a serious problem, as there is a difference in magnitude in crime statistics and CMS diagnostics data: while crime statistics show that law enforcement is able to process (investigation, pretrial, trial, etc.) several hundreds of cases per year, actual prevalence of corruption transactions over the years ranges from about 9% to 29% of the adult population of the country (i.e. hundreds of thousands of cases).
+CMS estimates of the prevalence of corruption (Figure 3) sharply contrast to publicly available official data on cases/persons investigated, accused and sentenced on charges of corruption.
+The values of the principle corruption experience indicators involvement in corruption and corruption pressure point to a serious problem, as there is a difference in magnitude in crime statistics and CMS diagnostics data: while crime statistics show that law enforcement is able to process (investigation, pre-trial, trial, etc.) several hundreds of cases per year, actual prevalence of corruption transactions over the years ranges from about 9% to 29% of the adult population of the country (i.e. hundreds of thousands of cases).
 These findings point to two important aspects of measuring prevalence of corruption behaviour:

-- Based on the number of cases, involvement in corruption transactions is a mass phenomenon.
-Prevalence of corruption is comparable to overall crime victimization in the country registered by crime statistics and victimization surveys. - It is obvious that, given the scale of corruption prevalence, it is not possible to effectively counter corruption only/predominantly through criminal law enforcement measures.
+Based on the number of cases, involvement in corruption transactions is a mass phenomenon.
+Prevalence of corruption is comparable to overall crime victimization in the country registered by crime statistics and victimization surveys.